The 10 Best Laser Rangefinders

 video play icon

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 41 times since it was first published in March of 2015.
 If you're determined to get your handicap down or improve your shooting accuracy by using every tool available, you'll want to pack one of these handy laser rangefinders into your bag next time you head for the golf course or firing range.
 They quickly provide an exact distance measurement, so you know how far it is to the hole or target.
 We've included a variety of models to suit every budget.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Nikon Coolshot Pro Stabilized